-- a.
-Land may be used for shared lakefront recreation by special permit, provided that the following conditions are satisfied: - i).
-A lot used for shared access must have at least 15 feet of shoreline and 2,000 square feet of lot area for each dwelling unit that shares lake access using the parcel.
-To illustrate, a parcel with deeded rights for eight dwelling units would need to have at least 120 feet of shoreline and 16,000 square feet of lot area.
-These dimensional requirements may be modified by the Planning Board on lakefront access parcels with more than 20,000 square feet in area and more than 200 feet of shoreline, provided that adequate buffers are provided to mitigate the impact on adjacent parcels and that permitted occupancy will not adversely affect lake water quality.
+- 5. Shared lake usage.
+All land used for shared lake usage (see definition) shall be required to comply with this Subsection 4.
+Land being used for such purposes at the time of the original enactment of this §148-7-1K shall be considered a nonconforming use. - a.
+Land and/or water areas may be used for shared lake usage by Special Permit, provided that the following conditions are satisfied: - i).
+A lot used for shared access must have at least 15 feet of lake frontage (based on Lake Line contour elevation) and 2,000 square feet of lot area for each dwelling unit that shares lake access using the parcel.
+To illustrate, a parcel with deeded rights for eight dwelling units would need to have at least 120 feet of lake frontage and 16,000 square feet of lot area.
+These dimensional requirements may be modified by the Planning Board on parcels with more than 20,000 square feet in area and more than 200 feet of lake frontage, provided that adequate buffers are provided to mitigate the impact on adjacent parcels and that permitted occupancy will not adversely affect lake water quality.
 In making this determination, the Planning Board shall consider issues of health, safety, and aesthetics, including pedestrian safety where a highway crossing is involved and the practical usability of the shoreline for lake access. - ii).
-The special permit shall contain specific occupancy limits based upon the number of dwelling units times four people, in order to prevent degradation of the lake from overuse.
-The special permit may also contain requirements for buffering and screening between the shared lakefront parcel and adjoining properties to minimize disturbance to such properties and to protect their privacy. - iii).
+The Special Permit shall contain specific occupancy limits based upon the number of dwelling units times four people, in order to prevent degradation of the lake from overuse.
+The Special Permit may also contain requirements for buffering and screening between the parcel used for shared lake usage and adjoining properties to minimize disturbance to such properties and to protect their privacy. - iii).
 If the occupancy limit (number of dwelling units times four persons) exceeds 25 persons, toilet facilities may be required as follows: - a).
 Properly maintained chemical or waterless toilets shall be provided; or - b).
-Low water flow toilets, together with an approved subsurface disposal system, shall be provided, set back at least 100 feet from the Lake Line. - iv).
+Low water flow toilets, together with an approved subsurface disposal system shall be provided, set back at least 100 feet from the Lake Line. - iv).
 Adequate parking areas shall be provided as determined by the Planning Board. - v).
-Erosion and stormwater control measures, if required, shall prevent runoff containing sediment or pollutants from entering the lake.
-If no such measures are required because less than 5,000 square feet will be disturbed, the special permit shall contain such conditions as may be necessary to protect the lake from sediments or pollution, including but not limited to the provision of vegetated buffer strips along the shoreline.
+Erosion and stormwater control measures, if required, shall prevent runoff 01/08/2024 containing sediment or pollutants from entering the lake.
+If no such measures are required because less than 5,000 square feet will be disturbed, the Special Permit shall contain such conditions as may be necessary to protect the lake from sediments or pollution, including but not limited to the provision of vegetated buffer strips along the shoreline.